Ali-Mikael/Application-hacking/h2-BreakAndFix.md

 ### Explanation:
 I had to go through some trial and error to get the code to work.
-For example, my first problem was that it was immediately returning with an error, so I had to handle it by adding `if request.method == 'POST':`, and then under it we validate the input.
+For example, my first problem was that when i added the validation, it was immediately returning with an error, so I had to handle it by adding `if request.method == 'POST':`, and then under it we validate the input.

-The validation includes a very simple type conversion.
-If the input is something else than an integer, the app will give the `error` variable a value and exit the function.
+The validation includes a very simple **type conversion**.
+We are initialising the `error variable` as a placeholder, and if the input is _something else than an integer_, the app will populate the `error variable` and exit the function (by returning it with the template).
 Otherwise it will continue normally.

 And because the app is using a `template` for the `index.html` page, we're able to add some conditional logic (so that we don't breake the UX).